anoble2020/triggerframework/README.md

 ### TriggerUtility

-Use of the TriggerUtility is optional, though it is recommended to improve performance, readability, and to control trigger disabling.
+Use of the TriggerUtility is optional, though it is recommended to improve performance, readability, and to control trigger flow.

 #### Methods